-If you are invited to make public speeches on topics related to Zenitas or are asked by the media for comment, you must refer the request to the Head of Communications and Policy.
+If you are invited to make public speeches on topics related to Zenitas or are asked by the media for comment, you must refer the request to comms@zenitas.com.au or your relevant (Executive) General Manager.

-You also should not use social media as a forum to discuss work-related matters or share work-related images (with the obvious exception of private collaboration tools, such as Facebook Workplace and Yammer).
+You also should not use social media as a forum to discuss work-related matters or share work-related images, with the exception of internally utilised private collaboration platforms or in accordance with the social media policy.
 Communicating with customers via social media, unless it is part of a customer's care plan, is a breach of the Code.